cyyever/aaai_hydra/README.md

 #### Operating System

 Windows is not supported currently.
+You need a recent Ubuntu/Archlinux/Freebsd distribution.

 #### Software modules